 What We Do

-Center scientists conduct marine biological, ecological and oceanographic research, observations and monitoring of living marine resources and their environment.
-We also conduct research on the impacts of environmental variability and climate on marine ecosystems and on fishery and conservation socio-economics.
-Center scientists work with numerous partners and our NOAA Fisheries counterparts—the Northwest, Pacific Islands and Alaska Fisheries Science Centers and the West Coast Regional Office—to provide sound science for national and international management decisions.
+Our scientists conduct marine biological, economic and oceanographic research, observations, and monitoring of living marine resources and their environment.
+We also conduct research on the impacts of environmental variability and climate change on marine ecosystems and on fishery and conservation socio-economics.
+We work with numerous partners and our NOAA Fisheries counterparts - the Northwest, Pacific Islands and Alaska Fisheries Science Centers and the West Coast Regional Office –provide sound science for national and international management decisions.

 Our Science Divisions